 During the Great Patriotic War, Soviet submarine C-13 was the most successful of all the submarines of the Baltic Fleet.

-In England, the number 13 is often referred as “baker’s dozen”.
+In England, 13 is often referred as “baker’s dozen”.
 In the Middle Ages, when a customer bought a dozen of buns the baker gave him one for free.